Guilleber/IFT6135-A1P3/README.md

 - Random rotation from -30° to 30°
 - Grayscale
-- Random crop from 60% to 100% of the image size and resize
+- Random crop from 60% to 100% of the image size and resize We create that way 7 new images for each image in our train dataset, thus multiplying by 8 the size of the dataset.

 To apply our data augmentation method, please run the following commands:
 ```bash